Remember America’s Funniest Home Videos? That’s what viral videos used to look like. We’ve come a long way since then, right?

 Being relatable boils down to being your raw and honest self.
 In the end, we’re all human and have never had a unique experience.
 Use that to your advantage and connect with your audience.

 Do you have a specific pet peeve?
 Are you feeling particularly isolated and want to reflect on your feelings?
 Just talk to your camera like it’s your friend.
 People are bound to relate, find it funny, or empathize with you.

 In the end, all we’re looking for is human connection.

 The chances of making a viral video on your first try are pretty slim.

 Don’t be discouraged, it’s a perfect opportunity to find your niche and grow your audience.

 Try posting on a consistent schedule multiple times a week.
 You’re bound to get more views if you post more frequently and consistently.
 And who knows, maybe the next one you post will go viral!

-1 million views used to be considered viral back in 2015.
+One million views used to be considered viral back in 2015.
 Nowadays, we’re looking more at the 5 to 8 million range, or even higher in some cases.
-Remember, that’s all in the matter of a couple of weeks.
+Remember, that’s all in a matter of a couple of weeks.